 Palisades Glacier is one of the southernmost glaciers in North America, and it sits right around 12,4000 feet.
-It is accessed by a short but challenging trail which splits off from the Big Pine North Fork Trail.
-Getting there is an incredible accomplishment but one that shouldn’t be taken lightly as you have to deal with elevation (over 12,000 feet), class 3 scrambling to the ridge and just overall distance.
+It is accessed by a short but challenging trail that splits off from the Big Pine North Fork Trail.
+Getting there is an incredible accomplishment, but one that shouldn’t be taken lightly as you have to deal with elevation (over 12,000 feet), class 3 scrambling to the ridge, and just overall distance.
 If you are interested in doing it, then read on for all the information.

 - 19 mile round trip from the trailhead, 8 miles round trip from Second Lake

 - 5,000 feet from the trailhead, 2,500 feet of gain from Second Lake

 - This information is from my trip in 2016

 This hike can technically be done in a day, but I would not trust myself to do it in a day, and so I wouldn’t recommend trying that.
 I did it as part of a backpacking trip along the North Fork of Big Pine, and this post talks about the trail as it leaves from Second Lake.
 If you are interested in the portion from the trailhead to Second Lake, then read all about it here.

 Here is a video showing the highlights of the 2-day trip.

 I hiked this trail with my friend Chris from LastAdventurer.com.
 We set out on the trail at around 8 AM after watching the sunrise and drinking coffee.